 How Do You Want Your DIY Cold Brew Coffee?

 DIY cold brew coffee is very easy to adjust to suit your taste and your caffeine addiction.
-Use it concentrated for your baking needs or drink it as is (espresso, DIY version?).
-You can also dilute it in some water if you want it a bit lighter (cold Americano, anyone?), or perhaps some cold milk or cream (cold latte!).
+Use it concentrated for baking or drink it as is (espresso, DIY version?).
+You can also dilute it with some water if you want it a bit lighter (cold Americano, anyone?), or perhaps some cold milk or cream (cold latte!).
 Be creative, experiment with it to find your favorite mix.
 Or try this tested next level DIY cold brew coffee recipe.